Grenyerre/CI-PP2-Catch-The-Mousie/README.md

 This is the largest section of the page and displays the images of the game's protagonist and antagonist.
 These images reflect the actions of the player and the computer choice.
 They also vary at the end of the game to reflect the cat's state of satiety.

+### **Control Buttons**

+These allow the player to input their choice of which hole they believe the mouse will appear; left, centre, or right.

 ### **Score Area**

 Here is displayed in numbers how many mice have been caught (eaten!) and how many have escaped.